ArnoldDP/ARSE/README.md

 ### does this list support controller?

 Yep!
-Just scroll down to the botom and you'll see a separator labeled "Controller Optionals" Enable both the mods in there and you should be good to go
+Just scroll down to the bottom and you'll see a separator labeled "Controller Optionals" Enable both the mods in there and you should be good to go

 ### What body mod does it use for men?